Skip to main content

 webcredentials:app.beta.usecapsule.com

-Without properly registering your domain with Para, passkey authentication flows will fail.
+Without properly registering your Team ID and Bundle ID with Para, passkey authentication flows will fail.
 Contact Para support if you encounter issues with passkey registration.

-First, you need to initialize the Para manager in your app.
+To use Para’s features, you’ll need to initialize a Para manager that can be accessed throughout your app.
+This manager handles all interactions with Para’s services, including authentication, wallet management, and transaction signing.
 Below is an example of initializing the SDK in a SwiftUI application:

 import SwiftUI